 - Enter the model number and search for the driver

-- Most of the manufacturers have updated their drivers for Windows 10 but even if it doesn’t say anything like that, just download the driver
+- Most manufacturers have updated their drivers for Windows 10 but even if it doesn’t say anything like that, download the driver.

-- Right click on driver file which is saved in your computer
+- Right-click on the driver file, which is saved on your computer

 - Select Troubleshoot Compatibility from the list

 Program compatibility trouble-shooter Windows will open up